2 Connecting Primary Triads in Root Position

 Non-common tone connection requires contrary movement between the top three voices and the bass.
 If the bass moves up, the top three voices will move down to the nearest chord tones.
 If the bass moves down, the top three voices will move up to the nearest chord tones.

-Compare the bass movement of IV – V, where contrary motion is required and the bass moves up by step to avoid parallels, to the non-common tone connections of I – IV and I – V, where the bass can move up or down by 4ths against the upper three voices.
+Compare the bass movement of IV – V, where contrary motion is required and the bass moves up by step to avoid parallels, to the non-common tone connections of I – IV and I – V, where the bass can move up or down by 4ths or 5ths against the upper three voices.

 voice leading